Lake Parramatta: Heritage listing

 Simpson was initially appointed engineer for the dam works and is believed to be the designer.

 As a free migrant to NSW in 1822, Simpson gained experience managing convicts as the commandant of the convict agricultural settlement at Wellington (1823).
-In 1828 he was appointed as an assistant surveyor of roads and bridges and from 1828-32 he supervised the construction of the Devine's Hill section of the technically challenging Great North Road at Wisemans Ferry where he developed his skills in the use of ashlar retaining walls.
+In 1828 he was appointed as an assistant surveyor of roads and bridges and from 1828 to 1832 he supervised the construction of the Devine's Hill section of the technically challenging Great North Road at Wisemans Ferry where he developed his skills in the use of ashlar retaining walls.
 This section of the Great North Road is testament to Simpson's engineering skills and his supervision of convict labour (some working in irons) to a very high standard of construction.

 Simpson's ability to manage convict labour and his administrative and engineering skills were recognised by successive governors.
 Surveyor General Sir Thomas Mitchell knew of "no other officer in the Colony to whom I could with better expectation as to the results, intrust any work connected with the formation of roads, bridges and streets.".
 The challenging road from Lapstone Hill to Mitchell's Pass in the Blue Mountains, bridges at Wollombi, Lansdowne and Duck Creek and the Queens Wharf at Sydney Cove are all attributed to Simpson.

 Following colonial administrative positions in the 1830s, Simpson returned to Ireland in the 1840s to work on railways.
 He returned to Sydney in 1850 as a civil engineer and was involved in the radical new design and construction of Lake Parramatta Dam.
 He remained in Parramatta in the 1850s and 1860s serving as a district registrar.